“Let me, O let me bathe my soul in colours; let me swallow the sunset and drink the rainbow.”

 The sea cliffs near where I live suddenly began to glow with an amazing shade of red.
 It was there, just for a moment, before returning to their normal stone colour.
 I became aware of feeling transfixed; not being able to draw my eyes away from the chameleon like changing sky as if I were watching a magical display.
 Turning this event into a moment of mindfulness I allowed myself to become aware of how I was feeling.
 Curiosity got the better of me as I noticed how the colours in the sky were making me feel.
 Oddly, after what had been a fairly normal day, I felt a wave of peace and stillness overcome me and I noticed that I was smiling.
 The sunset brought me joy for sure.

-In the Level 2 Compassion training there is a practice called the compassionate colour.
+In the Mindfulness Level 2 – Responding with Compassion there is a practice called the compassionate colour.
 This is where we are invited to bring to mind a colour which for us has the qualities of kindness, compassion, strength and wisdom.
 We allow this colour to surround us with a sense of resting in it.
 It can always be a surprise as to which colour arises, and also the occasions when nothing comes at all, and how the self-critic in me begins to play up when it sees any opportunity to highlight any sense of failure and a resistance to feeling good.
 These kinds of feelings are normal, but can sometimes get in the way of practices that can make us feel good.
 So if this happens to me I acknowledge what is happening and then return to opening up to the good experiences again and again.

 I have learned that there is no wrong or right way to feel in any of my practice.
 It is just my experience in any given moment and the goal isn’t to seek for bliss.
 And yet, on some occasions, such as the sunset, I have to say I did feel a sense of delight and of being filled up with something good.